-Description The TD, PD flags, WDT and the WDT Prescaler has cleared (re-counting from zero), if the other preclear WDT instruction has been executed.
-Only execution of this instruction without the other preclear instruction sets the indicated flag which implies that this instruction has been executed and the

-TO and PD flags remain unchanged.
+Description The TO, PD flags, WDT and the WDT Prescaler has cleared (re-counting from 0), if the other preclear WDT instruction has been executed.
+Only execution of this instruction without the other preclear instruction just sets the indicated flag which implies this instruction has been executed and the TO and PD flags remain unchanged.